Enterprise to Pro – Post Conversion Help

 1) Important!: First, move or rename your Enterprise *.QBW company file so the restore process does not override it (essentially delete it.)

-Use Windows Explorer (not Internet Explorer) to locate your company file, which will have a *.QBW file extension and the file type is QuickBooks Company File.
+Use Windows File Explorer (not Internet Explorer) to locate your company file, which will have a *.QBW file extension and the file type is QuickBooks Company File.
 It can be easier if you view your files using the “Details” option.

 Of the similarly named files, your company file will likely be the largest, and if you sort by Name as seen below, will usually appear first: